by Sean Marten

 Peter Lupus is a former bodybuilder who, like Steve “Hercules” Reeves, turned his manly physique into an acting career in the 1960s, appearing in films like Challenge of the Gladiator (1965) and Muscle Beach Party (1964).
 He is best known for playing muscle man Willy Armitage on the TV show Mission: Impossible (1966-1973).

 Ann B. Davis as Mrs. Longstreet.

-Ann B. Davis is an American actress best known for playing housekeeper Alice Nelson on the TV series The Brady Bunch, which aired from 1969-1974 on ABC.
+Ann B. Davis (1926-2014) was an American actress best known for playing housekeeper Alice Nelson on the TV series The Brady Bunch, which aired from 1969-1974 on ABC.
 Longstreet was a short-lived TV series (ABC, 1971-1972) that starred James Franciscus as an insurance investigator who is blinded by an assassination attempt that also kills his wife, tracks down and captures the men responsible, and then continues his career as an insurance investigator.
 You know, that old story.

 “Miss Phyllis …” [Sung.]
 It sure isn’t you ...

 A riff on the theme song of Phyllis, a sitcom that ran from 1975 to 1977 on CBS.
 A spinoff of The Mary Tyler Moore Show (CBS, 1970-1977), the series starred Cloris Leachman in the title role.
 Its opening theme parodied that of The Mary Tyler Moore Show.
 Sample lyrics: “Who charms the crabs on Fisherman’s Wharf right out of their shells?/Who lights the lamps of Chinatown just by walking in view?/Who?/Phyllis!
 Phyllis!
 Phyllis!/It sure isn’t you.”